mrparth23/PClub-Website/readMe.md

 ### Get it done & Running

--   wanna use project as "Production"
+-   If you want to use project as "Production"

 ```sh
 npm run start
 ```

--   wanna use project as "Development"
+-   If you want to use project as "Development"

 ```sh
 npm run dev
 ```